mkner/robo-pid/docs/usage.rst

 example heading
 ----------------

-To get current time and date info based on the current underlying system OS/HW configuration for place/timezone you can use several functions
+To get current time and date info based on the current underlying\
+system OS/HW configuration for place/timezone you can use several\
+functions

 For example: basic numeric date/time data

-you can use the ``lumache.get_random_ingredients()`` function:
+you can use the ``Clock.function()`` function:

 .. autofunction:: SysClock.now()
 .. autofunction:: SysClock.today()